oppia/oppia-android/wiki/Bazel-User-Guide.md

 ## Overview
 Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 It uses a human-readable, high-level build language.

+Oppia Android leverages Bazel for its efficient, scalable builds and reliable performance across various environments, making it well-suited for our large-scale project.

 ## Installation

 Follow the instructions on the [installation page](https://github.com/oppia/oppia-android/wiki/Installing-Oppia-Android#install-bazel) to set up Bazel.